 Top five undrafted free agents in New Orleans Saints history

-Number four undrafted free agent in Saints history: Brett Maxie - Safety (1985)
+Number five undrafted free agent in Saints history: Chris Ivory - Running back (2010)

 You'd be forgiven if you forgot that Chris Ivory is a former 1,000 yard rusher.
 Granted, that came with the New York Jets and not the Saints, but still.
 Pretty zany.

 Ivory may never have gotten that chance if the Saints hadn't taken a chance on the former Washington State Cougar in 2010.
 Ivory joined a backfield that also featured Pierre Thomas (spoiler alert: more on him to come), Mark Ingram, and Darren Sproles.

 That horse stable of a backfield helped power arguably the greatest Saints team in history during the 2011 season, even if it didn't end in a Super Bowl title, and Ivory was a cog in that wheel.
 He is deserving of a spot in our top five.